tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - Doing a deal to keep the staff busy is stupid.
 Do not do marginal deals.
   - A bad economy doesn't create financial problems; it just reveals them.

-.
-Almost everything takes longer than you think it will and costs more than originally budgeted.
+  - Almost everything takes longer than you think it will and costs more than originally budgeted.
 Plan for delays and bumps.
-.
-Just because prices have gone up the last several years doesn't mean they can't go down 30% next year.
+  - Just because prices have gone up the last several years doesn't mean they can't go down 30% next year.
-• The easiest sale is to an employee or a consultant.
+  - The easiest sale is to an employee or a consultant.
-.
-When the market is bad, there are NO buyers... at any price.
+  - When the market is bad, there are NO buyers... at any price.
-• Delaying the decision to sell today because last year's prices were higher or because the anticipated profits originally projected were greater is stupid.
+  - Delaying the decision to sell today because last year's prices were higher or because the anticipated profits originally projected were greater is stupid.
 The market doesn't care about either.
-• Do not follow the market down.
+  - Do not follow the market down.
 Make deep cuts quickly.
-.
-Don't let what your competition is doing influence your decisions.
+  - Don't let what your competition is doing influence your decisions.
 You can't erect a fence to keep the competition out.
 Besides, they do stupid things sometimes too.
-Secondary locations always decline the fastest (and most) and take the longest to return.
+  - Secondary locations always decline the fastest (and most) and take the longest to return.
-.New projects must be based on current demand and not future growth. •You do not have to swing at every pitch that is thrown.
+  - New projects must be based on current demand and not future growth. •You do not have to swing at every pitch that is thrown.
 Do fewer, better deals.
 Not only will you optimize the results of the superior deals, you will also have far less overhead.
-Too many deals consume time and draw attention away from the really good ones.
+  - Too many deals consume time and draw attention away from the really good ones.
-.It takes three good deals to make up for one bad deal.
+  -It takes three good deals to make up for one bad deal.
-.When a bad deal surfaces, 90% of management's time is siphoned off from the rest of the business to deal with the problems it generates.
+  -When a bad deal surfaces, 90% of management's time is siphoned off from the rest of the business to deal with the problems it generates.
 The result: The bad one is still bad and the good ones are now mediocre or troubled as a result of a lack of attention.
 Ninety percent of management's time should be spent on nurturing the good ones.
 Easy to say, hard to do.
-.Holding off on adjusting the price or overhead based on the belief the market will rebound quickly is irrational.
+  -Holding off on adjusting the price or overhead based on the belief the market will rebound quickly is irrational.

-Financing
+- **Financing**
-.Debt gives the illusion of wealth.
+  -Debt gives the illusion of wealth.
 True wealth is assets, cash flow, and manageable (minimal) debt.
-• Excessive debt and hope are the root of all financial crises.
+  - Excessive debt and hope are the root of all financial crises.
 You can never ignore risks or suspend doubt.
-.
-Doing a marginal deal just because the money is available is stupid.
+  - Doing a marginal deal just because the money is available is stupid.
 Bankers typically can't assess the market risks either.
-• Take your personal guarantee seriously.
+  - Take your personal guarantee seriously.
 You only bring two things to the table: cash and your guarantee, neither of which has an unlimited supply.
-• Don't rely on future price increases to make a deal work. .Never finance long-term assets with short-term debt.
+  - Don't rely on future price increases to make a deal work. .Never finance long-term assets with short-term debt.
-• We covered a lot of mistakes with access to an abundance of money and easy credit.
+  - We covered a lot of mistakes with access to an abundance of money and easy credit.
-• Too much money makes you stupid.
+  - Too much money makes you stupid.
 Just because you can doesn't mean you should.

-• Stretching to do a deal by horsing the numbers in a spreadsheet is usually a sign of ego and rarely a good idea.
+  - Stretching to do a deal by horsing the numbers in a spreadsheet is usually a sign of ego and rarely a good idea.

 - **Personnel**
-.Bench strength is critical.
+  - Bench strength is critical.
 Find the best people and compensate them VERY well.
 It saves money in the long run.
-.
-The tougher the times, the better the people you need.
+  - The tougher the times, the better the people you need.
 There is no way to survive a bad market with weak people.
-• Adding/keeping mediocre people weakens the organization, which dilutes your results.
+  - Adding/keeping mediocre people weakens the organization, which dilutes your results.
-.
-Always be upgrading your talent and never be afraid to pay them what they need to make.
+  - Always be upgrading your talent and never be afraid to pay them what they need to make.
-• Every hire we make should raise the average.
+  - Every hire we make should raise the average.
-.
-One superstar 7-footer is far more valuable than ten 5-footers.
+  - One superstar 7-footer is far more valuable than ten 5-footers.
 Weak people beget weak results.
-.Never wait to address personnel issues or substandard performance.
+  - Never wait to address personnel issues or substandard performance.
 Employees are either doing a great job or they aren't.
 If they aren't, take action.
 My job isn't to babysit or beg people to do their jobs.
-.The cost of tolerating an incapable or misplaced employee is far greater than the discomfort of having a tough conversation and speedy termination.
+  - The cost of tolerating an incapable or misplaced employee is far greater than the discomfort of having a tough conversation and speedy termination.
-• A culture rooted in past successes, growth at all costs, and aggressive bonus structures will produce employees who don't think, who aren't skeptical, and who ignore risks.
+  - A culture rooted in past successes, growth at all costs, and aggressive bonus structures will produce employees who don't think, who aren't skeptical, and who ignore risks.

 - **Overhead**

-.Stay lean even if you can afford to get fat.
+  - Stay lean even if you can afford to get fat.
 Keep overhead low! •Watch your cash VERY closely.
 Ask yourself, "Do I really need this?
 Will this help me make more money?"
 Once the money is spent, it's gone forever.
-.Get really sober (medieval) on what needs to happen to your cost structure to produce the profits you want vs. the revenue you hope to get.
+  - Get really sober (medieval) on what needs to happen to your cost structure to produce the profits you want vs. the revenue you hope to get.
-.
-Each line item of your financials should be scrutinized on a continuous basis to make sure the money is being spent in a productive and prudent way.
+  - Each line item of your financials should be scrutinized on a continuous basis to make sure the money is being spent in a productive and prudent way.
-.
-Conserve cash, especially during the good times.
+  - Conserve cash, especially during the good times.
 Spending money to look like a big deal is not the same as being a big deal.
-.
-When you're out of cash, you're out of business.
+  - When you're out of cash, you're out of business.
 Cash is truly KING.
-.
-When the market shifts, you can't cut overhead fast enough.
+  - When the market shifts, you can't cut overhead fast enough.
-It is easy to overpay or beef up when the world is viewed from only an upside perspective.
+  - it is easy to overpay or beef up when the world is viewed from only an upside perspective.
-.
-Cut overhead early and hard.
+  - Cut overhead early and hard.
 Pride and hubris kept us from cutting our overhead in a timely manner.
-• Fancy offices, hot cars, lots of staff, and high overhead are signs of significance, not success.
+  - Fancy offices, hot cars, lots of staff, and high overhead are signs of significance, not success.

-.
-Knowing your numbers-what it costs to run each aspect of your business and having timely information are critical to success.
+  - Knowing your numbers-what it costs to run each aspect of your business and having timely information are critical to success.
-• Focus on the costs of doing business and not just the revenue potential. .
-Paying for overhead we don't need to support revenue we don't have is stupid.
+  - Focus on the costs of doing business and not just the revenue potential.
+  - Paying for overhead we don't need to support revenue we don't have is stupid.
-• Contract out as much of the work as possible.
+  - Contract out as much of the work as possible.
 Keep overhead low and variable.

 - **Thinking Time**
-.
-As I look back at my most significant losses, stupidest decisions, and biggest mistakes, what are the fifty most important lessons I have learned?
+  - As I look back at my most significant losses, stupidest decisions, and biggest mistakes, what are the fifty most important lessons I have learned?
-Where am I making some of these same mistakes again?
+  - Where am I making some of these same mistakes again?
-.
-Based on prior lessons learned, what do I need to change (immediately) to avoid the dreaded dumb tax?
+  - Based on prior lessons learned, what do I need to change (immediately) to avoid the dreaded dumb tax?
-• What are the rules and disciplines I will put in place to minimize the likelihood of repeating my mistakes?
+  - What are the rules and disciplines I will put in place to minimize the likelihood of repeating my mistakes?

 # ORDINARY THINGS, CONSISTENTLY DONE, PRODUCE EXTRAORDINARY RESULTS!